nandarwin19/aora/readme.md

 ```

 `We use SafeAreaView to ensure that important content is visible on all devices, including those with notches or navigation bars.`

+### The different push and replace

+push: adds a new route to the stack, so that when the user presses the back button, they are taken to the previous screen.
+replace: replaces the current route in the stack with a new one.
+This is useful for when you don't want the user to be able to go back to the previous screen.